-Meningitis is an infection of the membranes and cerebrospinal fluid surrounding the brain and spinal cord.
+Meningococcal (bacterial) Meningitis is an infection of the membranes and cerebrospinal fluid surrounding the brain and spinal cord.
 Meningitis is usually caused by a viral or bacterial infection.
 Viral meningitis is less severe and usually resolves without treatment.
-Bacterial meningitis is generally more serious and may result in brain damage, hearing loss, learning disability or death.
-Meningitis is relatively rare (1.5 cases per 100,000 in the U.S) but there is evidence that first-year students living in residence halls are at higher risk.
+Bacterial meningitis is a rare, but severe bacterial infection.
+Death occurs in 10-15% of infected persons and 11-19% will have complications, including limb amputations.
+College students have an increased risk of meningococcal disease, which is associated with the dense living and social environment among other factors.

 Some forms of bacterial meningitis are contagious.
 The bacteria are spread through the exchange of respiratory and throat secretions (i.e., coughing, kissing).
 Individuals in the same household or anyone in direct contact with a person who has meningitis are at increased risk for acquiring infection.

 Most college students should have received the quadrivalent meningococcal vaccine that protects against four strains of the disease (A,C, Y, and W) during adolescence.
 However, until the end of 2014 there was no vaccine in the United States that protects against serogroup B. Serogroup B disease is now the most common cause of meningococcal meningitis in college age students and has been responsible for all of the college outbreaks over the last few years.

 We encourage you to protect yourself against this serious disease by obtaining the serogroup B vaccine.
 In addition, If you have never received the quadrivalent meningococcal vaccine (Menactra or Menveo), it is also recommended that you receive this vaccine.

 Bacterial meningitis can be treated with a number of effective antibiotics.
 It is important, that treatment is started early.